daver234/Recipe-Finder/ReadMe/README.md

 * **Search Terms**  Tap on the search bar to enter a new search term.
 Or select from a previous search  by tapping on the search term.
 The search terms are sorted for the most recent search first.

 ## Architecture
 This app uses the MVVM design pattern.
 There is a separate view model for each view controller.

 A bind and box approach is used for view controllers to monitor view model properties for changes.
+With this approach, the view controllers can observe changes to the data and then update the views.
+The Bind class is a wrapper that uses generics to be compatible with any type.
+This binding mechanism allows things like text fields to update when the data changes.

 The Services classes separate out the different networking tasks: The API calls, the actual request, and the decoding of the JSON to local struct data model.